carpentries-incubator/cwl-novice-tutorial/_episodes/03-dependency_graphs.md

 To run the tool better, it needs more RAM than the default.
 So there is a `requirements` entry inside the `mapping_reads` step definition with a `ResourceRequirement` to allocate a minimum of 9000 MiB of RAM.

-The newly added steps also need more inputs.
-The `mapping_reads` step needs a directory that contains the reference genome necessary for the mapping.
+The newly added `mapping_reads` step also need an input not provided by any of our other steps, therefore an additional workflow-level input is added: a directory that contains the reference genome necessary for the mapping.

-This is added in the `inputs` field and in the YAML input file, `workflow_input.yml`.
+This `ref_genome` is added in the `inputs` field of the workflow and in the YAML input file, `workflow_input.yml`.

 __workflow_input.yml__
 ~~~